Yes you read the title right, I am afraid of flying. Actually let me take that back, I am not afraid, I am TERRIFIED.

 Why am I writing this today?
 Well I will be flying to Italy in exactly 3 days, 8 hours and 45 minutes… Yes.
 I am counting the minutes…

 Why am I scared?
 I worked a lot to better understand my phobia.
 It seems to be a combination of being off the ground, with nothing holding me on to it, and the drama associated with plane crash (horrific headlines, terrifying movies…).
 It is good to note that I cannot go on very high roller coasters, neither could I ever go bungee-jumping.
-I am basically afraid of falling, being aware of it and knowing that the outcome will not be a good one.
+I am basically afraid of falling, being aware of it and knowing that the outcome will not be good.

 What makes it worse though is that 1) my true passion is travelling and 2) I hate myself for hating it.
 You cannot imagine my envy when looking at people falling at sleep before takeoff or giggling through turbulence.